hack-of-all-codes/project-kwl-remake/README.md

 # Project: KWL Remake
 - Got bored today and decided to make some Evil Plans for Remaking the KWL Project from the ground up.
-- Just 1 rule/constraint that I need to follow: Use AWS services as much as possible
+- Just 1 minor change that I need to follow: Use GCP since they locked me out of the AWS Admin privileges
 - [Business Rules](BUSINESS_RULES.md)
 - [A list of what went wrong](WENT_WRONG.md)